 Keep even distribution of weight in your feet.
 Notice if there is the tendency of the weight going back towards your heels.
 If so draw the shin forward.

-Using the strength of your core (not your lower back!) lift the torso half way up (parralel with the ground).
+Inhale use the strength of your core (not your lower back!) lift the torso half way up (parallel with the ground).
 Keep the engagement of the belly throughout the pose.
-Fingertips can stay on the earth, blocks or hands could come up to your shins.
+Fingertips can stay on the earth, blocks or to your shins.

 To release take an exhale and hinge from the hips to come back to a forward fold.